nspcc-dev/neofs-spec/20-api-v2/reputation.md

 ### Message PeerID

-NeoFS unique peer identifier is 33 byte long compressed public key of the node, the same as the one stored in the network map.
+NeoFS unique peer identifier is a 33 byte long compressed public key of the node, the same as the one stored in the network map.

-String presentation is
-[base58](https://tools.ietf.org/html/draft-msporny-base58-02) encoded string.
+String presentation is a [base58](https://tools.ietf.org/html/draft-msporny-base58-02) encoded string.

-JSON value will be the data encoded as a string using standard base64 encoding with paddings.
+JSON value will be data encoded as a string using standard base64 encoding with paddings.
 Either [standard](https://tools.ietf.org/html/rfc4648#section-4) or [URL-safe](https://tools.ietf.org/html/rfc4648#section-5) base64 encoding